FoxoTech/methylprep/README.md

 ### Commands

-The MethPype cli provides two top-level commands:
+The methylprep cli provides two top-level commands:

 - `process` to process methylation data
 - `sample_sheet` to find/read a sample sheet and output its contents